Center for Children, Families and Communities

 - State-of-the-science mental health interventions for Michigan families

 These activities target priority areas identified by communities and community organizations that work in partnership with the CCFC.
+Families must read the new guidelines for participating in research at the CCFC prior to coming to campus.

 Please contact the CCFC for a current summary of program fees.